 The Java based GUI (JDLG) comes in a new major version, and

 JDLG improves performance with existing environments and is

 noticeably faster when used with B.08.30 using the new

 On Linux and Unix, the terminal subsystem supports UTF-8

 The eqpcl utility was enhanced to support a subset of unicode characters.

 Thread safe database client libraries.

-The Eloquence image3k (and ftc) libraries support an additional
+The Eloquence image3k (and ftc) libraries

-simplify migration of Cobol based IMAGE applications to Linux.
+This will simplify migration of Cobol based IMAGE applications to Linux.